NCAR/DART/guide/verifying-installation.rst

                                R2022a Update 1 (9.12.0.1927505) 64-bit (maci64)
                                                 April 6, 2022

-   To get started, type doc.
-   For product information, visit www.mathworks.com.

-Now that we have launched MATLAB, we will now use the MATLAB *addpath* command to make the ``DART/matlab/`` functions available for execution in any working directory.
+Now that you have launched MATLAB, you must now use the MATLAB *addpath* command to make the ``DART/matlab/`` functions available for execution in any working directory.

 .. code-block:: bash

-     [matlab_prompt] addpath ../../../diagnostics/matlab
+     $ addpath ../../../diagnostics/matlab

-We will now run the diagnostics.
-The following MATLAB scripts (plot_total_err, plot_ens_time_series, and perfect_model_obs) compare the ensemble members with the truth and can calculate the error in the assimilation:
+You are now ready to run the diagnostics.
+The following MATLAB scripts (plot_total_err and plot_ens_time_series,) compare the ensemble members with the truth and can calculate the error in the assimilation.
+They will produce the graphics as shown
+below:

-.. note:: When prompted to input file names while running the diagnostics, you
+.. note:: When prompted to input file names while running the diagnostics, simply
-          can simply hit enter to select the default.
+          hit enter to select the default.

 .. code-block:: bash

-   [matlab_prompt] plot_total_err
+   $ plot_total_err
    Input name of ensemble trajectory file:
    <cr> for preassim.nc

    Comparing true_state.nc and
              preassim.nc

-   [matlab_prompt] plot_ens_time_series
+   $ plot_ens_time_series
    Input name of ensemble trajectory file;
    (cr) for preassim.nc